Type punning: Floating-point example

 Practical examples of floating-point punning include fast inverse square root popularized by Quake III, fast FP comparison as integers, and finding neighboring values by incrementing as an integer (implementing nextafter).

 By language

 C and C++

 In addition to the assumption about bit-representation of floating-point numbers, the above floating-point type-punning example also violates the C language's constraints on how objects are accessed: the declared type of x is float but it is read through an expression of type unsigned int.
 On many common platforms, this use of pointer punning can create problems if different pointers are aligned in machine-specific ways.
 Furthermore, pointers of different sizes can alias accesses to the same memory, causing problems that are unchecked by the compiler.
 Even when data size and pointer representation match, however, compilers can rely on the non-aliasing constraints to perform optimizations that would be unsafe in the presence of disallowed aliasing.

 Use of pointers

-A naive attempt at type-punning can be achieved by using pointers:
+A naive attempt at type-punning can be achieved by using pointers: (The following running example assumes IEEE-754 bit-representation for type float.)